 Why Study at IDS

-All of our work, both in our research and teaching, draws extensively on the knowledge management approach championed by the acclaimed family of knowledge services based at IDS.
-Resources available to students include the British Library for Development Studies (BLDS) Europe’s most comprehensive research collection on economic and social change in developing countries.
+Students have access to the British Library for Development Studies (BLDS), Europe’s most comprehensive research collection on economic and social change in developing countries.